 John, it’s so great that you will be joining TLC’s President John Sloan and a great faculty team to teach at TLC’s April Seminar on Discovering the Story and Opeing Statement.
 Thank you for taking your time today to share with our readers some of your thoughts about this Seminar and how it can benefit their practice.
 For starters, how different is the TLC method of approaching the Opening Statement vs. conventional methods?

 The way that I now approach all these statements is completely different than anything that I was doing prior to my involvement and training with TLC.
 To have a successful outcome with a jury trial, it has everything to do with the lawyer.
-If the lawyer is not comfortable with who he is, that lawyer cannot be credible and Gerry has taught us, the lawyer who is most credible will always win the case.
+If the lawyer is not comfortable with who he is, that lawyer cannot be credible.
 So, after your Voir Dire, your opening statement is the next opportunity you have to continue establishing your credibility with the jury.
 And when I say “credibility” I mean that we can’t have any phoniness — juries have great phony antennas!
 All of us have phony antennas whether or not we realize it.
 Not many people, if any, are able to really “connect” on an intellectual level.
 Our training, our intellectual aptitude, our genetic predisposition to intelligence – it’s all different for everybody, so those differences make it hard to find common ground to connect on.
 But every single person on the face of this planet shares human emotions.
 Every human knows what it is like to be afraid, to feel pain, or to experience joy.
 So, for a lawyer to be successful in an opening statement, he or she has to find and act on an emotional basis with their juries.
 TLC teaches us how to do that in an opening statement.

 How has the use of your opening statement changed over the years?